otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/02-frontend-module/10-context-api.md

 ### src/components/BookList.js

-In the `BookList` directory, create a new file called `BookList.js`.
+In the `components` directory, create a new file called `BookList.js`.
 In the `BookList.js` file, add the following code:

 ```jsx
 import { useEffect, useState } from 'react';